 If you want to challenge your skills as an outdoor rock-climber, there are over 3000 routes accessible from Las Vegas.
 These range from the popular sites such as Red Rock to the more advanced Kraft’s Boulders.

 If you’re a complete beginner, start by spending time with a qualified instructor who will supply all the equipment you need to climb in safety.
 It goes without saying that if you want to climb independently, you’ll need to bring your own equipment.
 Also, never climb unless you have your safety helmet with you.

 Equally, if you’re going to hire bikes to cycle some of the breathtaking routes in the desert terrain, such as the 34-mile River Mountains Bike Trail, the supplier will provide you with a safety helmet.
 However, if you have your own, don’t hesitate to bring it.

 The sun burning down on your head for long periods can be dangerous.
-If you’re wearing a baseball cap to prevent your head from overheating, consider a style that includes an internal pocket where you can insert an ice pack.
-Take along several frozen packs in your cooler so you can replace them as needed.
+If you’re wearing a baseball cap to prevent your head from overheating, consider a style that includes an internal pocket where you can INSERT an ice pack.
+Take along several frozen packs in your cooler so you can INSERT them as needed.